 - 90% of heart disease has been found to be preventable by reducing risk factors – primarily diet.

 - 80% of healthcare costs goes toward patients with at least one chronic disease that is preventable with lifestyle changes.

 While there is no one diet for everyone, it’s safe to say we could all benefit from eating more whole foods.
 In the words of Michael Pollan, “Eat food, not too much, mostly plants.”
 He’s talking about more vegetables, fruits, whole grains, while avoiding “edible food-like substances.”

-I offer small group, cooking classes in a relaxed environment for people wanting a healthier, more balanced lifestyle.
+I offer private health coaching for people wanting a healthier, more balanced lifestyle.
 The way I teach cooking is flexible, fun and free of denial and discipline.
 The focus is on nutritional density versus deprivation.
 This isn’t a diet.
-Repeat that as needed.
 Eating whole-plant foods is a lifestyle.

 Be sure to check out my Recipe page!

 “Kerry’s brings her love and passion into making the healing, high-vibrational food.
 Her recipes embodies the full spectrum of the rainbow cuisine.”

 Gabriel Cousens, M.D., founder of The Tree of Life Rejuvenation Center